-ALD is the Group's core business generating approximately \$158 million of corporate and franchisee gross sales.
-During 2022 approximately \$100 million of such gross sales may be attributed to the franchise System.
-The Group derives royalty income from such gross sales.
-There are currently 82 franchises operating in over 100 locations across 46 states of the US, with additional locations in Australia and Canada.
+ALD receives royalty income from franchisees based on a percentage of gross sales to third parties.
+During 2023 approximately \$100 million of such gross sales may be attributed to the franchise System.
+The Group derived approximately \$6.7 million in royalty income from such gross sales.
+There are currently 78 franchises operating in over 100 locations across 46 states of the US, with additional locations in Australia and Canada.
 Some franchisees operate multiple locations in their territory.

 Part of the Group's growth strategy to unlock shareholder value by selectively reacquiring franchises and operating the business as a corporate location.
-By executing such conversions, the Group is trading-off a portion of the pool of available royalty income to directly aggregate and grow the underlying revenue and profits from those locations.
-Royalty income in 2022 decreased in absolute terms by 1% compared with 2021.
-It is important to note that this small decline is attributable to a significant number of reacquisitions during 2021 which had the effect of reducing the eligible pool of royalty income for 2022.
-Without such reacquisitions in 2021, royalty income would have grown 8% indicating that on a like-for-like basis the franchise System is still growing, driven especially by the growth of the insurance channel noted in KPI #2.
+By executing such conversions, the Group is trading off a portion of the pool of available royalty income to directly aggregate and grow the underlying revenue and profits from those locations.
+Royalty income in 2023 remained constant in comparison with 2022.
+It is important to note that this is attributable to a number of reacquisitions during 2022 which had the effect of reducing the eligible pool of royalty income for 2023.
+Without such reacquisitions in 2022, royalty income would have grown 3% indicating that on a like-for-like basis the franchise System is still growing, driven especially by the growth of the insurance channel noted in KPI #2.